Automated Roof Sprinkler Systems

 If your home is in a Very High Fire Hazard Severity Zone, or you've been dropped by your carrier and pushed to the FAIR Plan, an automated exterior sprinkler system is one of the strongest risk-reduction measures available.
 Some insurance carriers recognize active fire defense systems when evaluating coverage.

-We chose 21 communities, not 21 states.
-While other companies expand coast to coast, we went deeper into the Bay Area's fire corridors.
+While other companies expand coast to coast, we went deeper into the Bay Area's fire corridors: Los Gatos, Saratoga, Woodside, Portola Valley, Los Altos Hills, Cupertino, Scotts Valley, and more across the Bay Area and Santa Cruz Mountains.
 50+ years of local construction and irrigation expertise.
 Every system designed for the specific terrain, installed by a licensed California General Contractor.

 What Installation Looks Like